 - Premises liability

-However, it does not apply when there is strict liability, such as in some products liability cases.
+However, it does not apply when strict liability exists, such as in some product liability cases.

-Comparative negligence law holds that everyone owes a duty of care to each other, including those are injured.
+Comparative negligence law holds that everyone owes a duty of care to each other.

 The Claimant’s Contributory Fault in a Negligence Action